vincentchachere/Active-Directory-Deployment-and-Configuration/README.md

 ### 3.A ) Log into DC-1 VM and Enable Both ICMPv4 Inbound Rules (for testing connectivity)

+- Look for the rules with Core Networking Diagnostics - ICMP Echo Request (ICMPv4-In)

 - Enable: `Both ICMPv4 Inbound Rules` (There are <ins>two</ins> you need to enable)

   - *They should have two green check marks next to them when you enable them just like the others.*